DohrliOfDeath/climp3/README.md

 # climp3
-A MP3 Player for console, headless only, written in python3
+A MP3 Player for console, headless only, written in python3 (linux only)

 Dependencies: